 The facility Administrator and Maintenance Director were unaware of which electrical power strips were approved to be used in the facility.”
 The surveyors placed the facility in Immediate Jeopardy that was removed once corrective actions were validated through direct observation.”

 If you and your family believe that your grandparent, parent or spouse died prematurely or suffered serious injury while a resident at Hillcrest Healthcare Center, contact the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Cheatham County victims of mistreatment living in long-term facilities including nursing homes in Ashland City.
+Our network of attorneys fights aggressively on behalf of Cheatham County victims of mistreatment living in long-term facilities including nursing homes in Ashland City.

-As your legal representative, our law firm can provide numerous options to hold those responsible for causing your loved one harm legally and financially accountable.
+As your legal representative, our network of attorneys can provide numerous options to hold those responsible for causing your loved one harm legally and financially accountable.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can start working on your case to ensure your rights are protected.

 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.
 We offer every client a “No Win/No-Fee” Guarantee.
 This promise ensures that you will owe us nothing if we cannot obtain compensation on your behalf.
 We can begin representing you in your case today to ensure you receive adequate compensation for your damages.
 All information you share with our law offices will remain confidential.Sources: